-28.1.1 After finish formalities, cars must be placed in a parc fermé where they must remain until opened at the instruction of the stewards.

-- 28.1.2 The provisional official classification shall be published at the time specified in the Supplementary Regulations (or in a Bulletin) which shall be as soon as possible after the last car has checked in at the final control, even if final scrutineering remains in progress. - 28.1.3 After publication of the official final classification (when the protest time limit has expired), the stewards may open the parc fermé, even if final scrutineering remains in progress.
+- 28.1.1 After finish formalities, cars must be placed in a parc fermé where they must remain until opened at the instruction of the Stewards. - 28.1.2 The provisional official classification shall be published at the time specified in the Supplementary Regulations (or in a Bulletin) which shall be as soon as possible after the last car has checked in at the final control, even if final scrutineering remains in progress. - 28.1.3 When the protest time limit has expired, the Stewards may open the parc fermé, even if final scrutineering remains in progress.